Family HQ

 Technologist · Platform & Full-Stack Engineer · Website Builder

-Senior healthcare-tech by day.
-Wine-country web design whenever a good local business needs one.
-Self-taught in everything, finished with nothing.
+Senior tech by day.
+Web design whenever a local business needs one.
+Self-taught in everything.

 Born in British Columbia in 1988, drawn to the mechanical and the digital since I was an infant.
 I got my first job at 13, at an airport, paid in flight time with an instructor — which taught me early that the best compensation is learning something you can't stop thinking about.